paigeweber13/fine-hardware-visualization/README.md

 it.
 The benchmark tool should be evaluated, we can draw from it.

  - uses IACA to generate in-core predictions
+ - Big focus on cache and memory and predicting what level requested data comes from (see section 2.4 "Cache Miss Prediction")
  - chooses to use theoretical performance numbers for some things and benchmarks for others.
 The choice is complicated but detailed in Fig. 1 of their paper